-During the year ended December 31, 2023, the Company reassessed its reclamation obligation at each material mine based on updated LOM estimates, rehabilitation, and closure plans.
-The total discounted amount of estimated cash flows required to settle the Company's estimated obligations is \$151.6 million, which has been discounted using a risk-free rate of 9.7% for the mines in Mexico and 4.7% for the Jerritt Canyon Gold Mine.
-The estimated decommissioning and reclamation obligations breakdown primarily consists of \$101.3 million for the reclamation obligation of the Jerritt Canyon Gold Mine, excluding \$17.6 million related to the Environmental Trust that was funded on October 31, 2022; \$14.2 million for the San Dimas Silver/Gold Mine; \$11.7 million for the La Encantada Silver Mine; \$12.7 million for the Santa Elena Silver/Gold Mine; \$7.0 million for the San Martin Silver Mine; and \$4.1 million for the Del Toro Silver Mine.
+During the year ended December 31, 2024, the Company reassessed its reclamation obligation at each of its operating and non-operating mines based on updated LOM estimates, rehabilitation, and closure plans.
+The total discounted amount of estimated cash flows required to settle the Company's estimated obligations on its mineral portfolio as of December 31, 2024, is \$159.1 million, which has been discounted using a risk-free rate of 10.6% for the mines in Mexico and 4.6% for the Jerritt Canyon Gold Mine.
+The estimated decommissioning and reclamation obligations breakdown primarily consists of \$111.8 million for the reclamation obligation of the Jerritt Canyon Gold Mine, including \$17.6 million related to the Environmental Trust that was funded on October 31, 2022; \$13.2 million for the San Dimas Silver/Gold Mine; \$11.4 million for the La Encantada Silver Mine; \$12.2 million for the Santa Elena Silver/Gold Mine; \$6.6 million for the San Martin Silver Mine; and \$3.4 million for the Del Toro Silver Mine.
+In addition, the Company estimates obligations at the newly acquired Los Gatos Silver Mine of approximately \$12.9 million.
 The present value of the reclamation liabilities may be subject to change based on management's current and future estimates, changes in the remediation technology or changes to applicable laws and regulations.
 Such changes will be recorded in our accounts as they occur.